 Question: Can I be required to be a union member or pay dues to a union?

-Answer: You cannot be required to be a union member in any state.
+Answer: If you are a public employee, you cannot be required to be a union member or pay any union dues or fees in any state.

-A number of states have passed laws which either require, or authorize public employers and labor unions to negotiate agreements which require, all employees to either join the union or pay the equivalent of union dues as a condition of employment.
+A number of states had passed laws which either required, or authorized public employers and labor unions to negotiate agreements which required, all employees to either join the union or pay union dues or fees as a condition of employment.

 If you would like to learn more about your rights as a state or local government employee, click on the appropriate question below: